-The Electoral Area 'A' Plan Area is bordered by the City of Nanaimo to the north, Electoral Area 'C' to the west, the Strait of Georgia to the east, and the Cowichan Valley Regional District to the south.
+The Electoral Area 'A' Plan Area (referred to as Plan Area herein) is bordered by the City of Nanaimo to the north, Electoral Area 'C' to the west, the Strait of Georgia to the east, and the Cowichan Valley Regional District to the south.
 The Plan Area includes the neighbourhoods of Boat Harbour, Cassidy, Cedar, Cedar-by-the-Sea, South Wellington, and Yellow Point.
 The Plan Area is shown on Figure No. 1.